+And then on the CSP technologies, there is what's referred to as a power block where the discussion is about the steam turbine.
+This is where the steam is collected, turns the turbine, is condensed back to water, and then recycled through.
+So there's a central facility on the site where all of that process occurs to create the steam, to collect the steam, to create the energy from the steam turbine.

-106 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 steam turbine.
-2 And then that water then has -- there's 3 evaporation ponds and cooling towers to condense that water 4 back so it can be reused.
-And then each the PV and the CSP 5 projects would have operation and maintenance buildings, 6 control buildings, for the processes.
-And as Amy mentioned 7 earlier, the entire site would be fenced as well.
-So that's 8 another part of the project.
-9 The biological resources, Amy also went over these 10 so I won't go back over them.
-But all of these issues here 11 on this slide have been identified as things that we need to 12 evaluate in the EIS, and if there are others that are 13 identified through scoping like this, then those would be 14 evaluated as well.
-15 But preliminarily, these are the ones that have 16 been identified.
+And then that water then has evaporation ponds and cooling towers to condense the water back so it can be reused.
+And then each of the Photovoltaic (PV) and CSP projects would have operation and maintenance buildings, control buildings, for the processes.
+And as Amy mentioned earlier, the entire site would be fenced as well.
+So that is another part of the project.

+The biological resources, as Amy also went over these, will not be repeated.
+But all of these issues here on this slide have been identified as things that need to be evaluated in the Environmental Impact Statement (EIS), and if there are others that are identified through scoping like this, then those would be evaluated as well.

+But preliminarily, these are the ones that have been identified.
 Okay?
-And this is just a different view 17 of the schedule, again, us being here, with a draft out next 18 spring, and public meeting shortly thereafter, the final EIS 19 next fall, and then the record of decision at the end of 20 next year.
+And this is just a different view of the schedule, again, the status being here, with a draft out next spring, and a public meeting shortly thereafter, the final EIS next fall, and then the record of decision at the end of next year.
 Okay.
-That's pretty much the end of the -- the 21 presentation.
-22 So now we would throw it open to anyone who had a 23 comment or a question and -- do you want people to come up 24 here and use the microphone, or does it matter?
-25 So if you want to come up here and use this, you Page 33 Sousa Court Reporters 702-765-7100
+That's pretty much the end of the presentation.

+So now the floor would be opened to anyone who had a comment or a question.
+Do you want people to come up here and use the microphone, or does it matter?

-107 Comment Reference Document 13 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 can.
-You don't need to.
-If you can just provide your name, 2 so we have that for the record.
-Like I said, any questions 3 or comments you might have.
-4 MR. CONNER CASTILLO: I do.
-Between now and then, 13-SOC 5 between now and December 13th of next year or whatever, are 1 6 there going to be any jobs available between now and then, 7 or how is that going to work out?
-8 MR. RANDY SCHROEDER: There won't -- construction 9 on the project can't occur until after that decision at the 10 end of next year.
-11 MR. CONNER CASTILLO: Okay.
-12 MR. RANDY SCHROEDER: There will be some surveys 13 done in the coming year, and I think we talked about in the 14 field today that there would be some monitor positions for 15 those cultural research surveys.
-But that's all I'm aware 16 of currently.
-17 MR. CONNER CASTILLO: Okay.
-18 AMY HIGHTOWER: Could we get your name, please.
-19 MR. CONNER CASTILLO: Connor Castillo.
-20 MR. RANDY SCHROEDER: Anyone else?
-21 MR. VERNON LEE: Yeah, I'd like this job here.
-Is 22 he a Mexican or a white man or what?
-He Indian?
-I can say 23 whatever I can say.
+So if anyone wants to come up here and use the microphone, you can.
+There is no need to if you can just provide your name, so it is on the record.
+Like was said, any questions or comments you might have are welcome.

+MR. CONNER CASTILLO: I do.
+Between now and then, between now and December 13th of next year or whatever, are there going to be any jobs available between now and then, or how is that going to work out?

+MR. RANDY SCHROEDER: There won't be any construction on the project until after that decision at the end of next year.

+MR. CONNER CASTILLO: Okay.

+MR. RANDY SCHROEDER: There will be some surveys done in the coming year, and it was discussed in the field today that there would be some monitor positions for those cultural research surveys.
+But that is all that is currently known.

+MR. CONNER CASTILLO: Okay.

+AMY HIGHTOWER: Could we get your name, please?

+MR. CONNER CASTILLO: Connor Castillo.

+MR. RANDY SCHROEDER: Anyone else?

+MR. VERNON LEE: Yeah, I'd like this job here.
+Is the person a Mexican or a white man or what?
+Is he Indian?
+I can say whatever I can say.
 The answer?

-24 MR. RANDY SCHROEDER: I don't know this that's 25 relevant.
-Page 34 Sousa Court Reporters 702-765-7100
+MR. RANDY SCHROEDER: I don't know if that is relevant.